 - Among pupils in school years 9 to 11, cannabis was by far the most common drug that they reported having used, with 15% of girls and 10% of boys stating they had used it at some point including 5.5% of girls and 5.2% of boys having done so in the last four weeks.
 The most commonly used drug after cannabis was New Psychoactive Substances used by 3% of girls and almost 4% of boys.
 A further 1% or more of pupils also reported using solvents (boys and girls), LSD (boys), speed and other amphetamines (boys), ecstasy (boys), cocaine (boys and girls) and anabolic steroids (boys).

-- Among young people aged 15 to 24 years in Hull, there were an average of 40 hospital admissions for substance abuse per year for the three year period 2018/19 to 2020/21.
-The directly standardised admission rate was 114 per 100,000 population which was 40% higher than England (81 per 100,000 population) over the same three year period.
+- Among young people aged 15 to 24 years in Hull, there were an average of 20 hospital admissions for substance use per year for the three year period 2020/21 to 2022/23.
+The directly standardised admission rate was 59 per 100,000 population which was similar to England.
+There has been a sharp decline in the admission rate in Hull since the peak of 156 admissions per 100,000 population for the three year period 2013/14 to 2015/16.

 The Population Affected – Why Is It Important?

-Substance misuse has a serious impact not just on the individual, but also their family and friends who may require considerable support.
+Substance use can have a serious impact not just on the individual, but also their family and friends who may require considerable support.
 There also can be a detrimental effect on the entire community.
 Individuals dependent on opioids and/or crack cocaine are responsible for an estimated 45% of acquisitive crime (shoplifting, burglary, vehicle crime and robbery).

 The Hull Picture